 A post liquidation sale of a business by a liquidator does not offer certainty that a related party will purchase the business.

-Sales via a pre-pack or voluntary administration, on the other hand, will offer this certainty, but the UK research suggest that 64% of pre-pack sales are to related parties.
+Sales via a Pre-pack or voluntary administration, on the other hand, will offer this certainty, but the UK research suggest that 64 per cent of Pre-pack sales are to related parties.
 The average sale price in the UK is $110,000.
 It follows that in Australia the most likely purchaser of a small business worth about $100,000 will be a related party, if that party is a motivated purchaser.

 This process ensures the business is sold for market value.
 There can be no argument if the director was involved in an illegal phoenix sale.